 The second toxic sin – is fairly similar.
 Greed.
-It’s similar because both Greed and sexual immorality are extremely selfish.
-One says “Give my sexual desire, I want it! ” the other says, “Give me that money, thing, stuff, because I want it.”
+It’s similar because both greed and sexual immorality are extremely selfish.
+One says “Give me my sexual desire, I want it! ” the other says, “Give me that money, thing, stuff, because I want it.”

 Greed just like sexual immorality poisons relationships.

-I was in Preschool this past week.
+I was in the preschool this past week.
 One of the kids was having their very last day.
 So she brought in some treats.
 Little cookies for the others to eat.
-I was in their celebrating ,because – cookies are great – and one of the little kids started complaining – “Where are the sprinkles?
+I was in there celebrating because – cookies are great – and one of the little kids started complaining – “Where are the sprinkles?
 This one should have sprinkles.
 I’m mad this doesn’t have sprinkles.”
 She started crying.
-The kid who brought them heard her making fun of the sprinkleless cookies and she started crying too.
+The kid who brought them heard her making fun of the sprinkle-less cookies and she started crying too.
 They didn’t get along very well for that five minutes.

 Greed poisons relationships.

 A lot of you are thinking, Great!
 I love this message.
-Let’s go storm Walstreet right now!
+Let’s go storm Wall Street right now!
 Don’t get me wrong.
-I am sure that Walstreet has greed on it.
+I am sure that Wall Street has greed on it.
 Absolutely it does.

 Not even a hint means more than just “Let’s get Wall Street.”

-…it means you aren’t adding a few extra miles to your mileage reimbursement on your taxes because “I really want those $10 extra.”
+…it means you aren’t adding a few extra miles to your mileage reimbursement on your taxes because “I really want those extra $10.”

-…It means you aren’t refusing to buy your wife a vase of flowers because I really want that bag of Doritoes
+…It means you aren’t refusing to buy your wife a vase of flowers because I really want that bag of Doritos.

 …It means you aren’t holding back on your offering to church because they aren’t doing the things in church that I want them to.